 Where I Came From

 I was born in Kunming, China, and raised by my grandmother for most of my early childhood.
-It is during this time that I began to immerse myself in art making.
-My grandmother was a painter, and the first person to model for me what resilience and healing looked like.
+It was during this time that I began to explore art-making.
+My grandmother, a self-taught painter, was the first person to show me what resilience and healing could look like—though I didn’t fully understand it then.

 An elderly Chinese woman stands on the left side of a smiling Chinese toddler.
 Both are smiling warmly.